What time is Anthony Joshua vs Jermaine Franklin tonight?

 The Briton returns to the ring in London in early April

-Anthony Joshua’s return to the ring is upon as, as the Briton takes on Jermaine Franklin tonight.
+Anthony Joshua’s return to the ring is here, as the Briton takes on Jermaine Franklin tonight.

 Joshua, 33, has not fought since August, when he suffered his second straight loss to Oleksandr Usyk.